oubino/z_disk/README.md

         e.
 Repeat for each image

 4. image_and_seg_to_pointcloud
-    - Combine each segmentation with the original .txt file to extract the localisations and return data in desired output format
+    - Combine each segmentation with the original .txt/.csv file to extract the localisations and return data in desired output format

 ```shell
 python scripts/image_and_seg_to_pointcloud.py